 - Berries – blueberries, strawberries, raspberries, blackberries

-How to add to your diet – I love adding berries to my TLS nutrition shake or simply snack on them when I need a little pick me up in the afternoon.
+How to add to your diet – I love adding berries to my TLS nutrition shake or simply snacking on them when I need a little pick-me-up in the afternoon.

 - Fermented vegetables – kimchi, sauerkraut

-Nutrient provided – rich in probiotics, Vitamin E, K, various B vitamins (including B12)
+Nutrients provided – rich in probiotics, Vitamin E, and K, various B vitamins (including B12)

-How to add to your diet – Simple way to incorporate in your diet is adding just enough to add flavor to your favorite salad or buddha bowl.
+How to add to your diet – Simple way to incorporate it into your diet is by adding just enough to add flavor to your favorite salad or buddha bowl.

 - Turmeric spice

-How to add to your diet – Try adding to smoothie, curries, soup, dips and stir fry to jazz up your meal and health.
+How to add to your diet – Try adding to smoothies, curries, soup, dips, and stir fry to jazz up your meal and health.

-Nutrient provided – high in vitamin C, Vitamin A, Vitamin B6, E and manganese, it also contains bromelain which is a wonderful enzyme with numerous benefits.
+Nutrients provided – high in vitamin C, Vitamin A, Vitamin B6, E, and manganese; it also contains bromelain which is a wonderful enzyme with numerous benefits.

-How to add to your diet – Who does not love pineapple and fresh coconut combined with TLS Nutrition Shake – healthy pina colada with a boost of nutrients anyone?
+How to add to your diet – Who does not love pineapple and fresh coconut combined with a TLS Nutrition Shake – a healthy pina colada with a boost of nutrients anyone?